austinhyde/boilerplates/README.md

 It's not quite up-to-snuff for production use yet, but it should get you most of the way there.

-I'll update it as I refine it over time and add more production-ready capabilities.
+I'll update it as I refine it over time and add more production-ready capabilities and boilerplate archetypes (e.g. electron, native, component).

 ## Features
 - Pre-configured webpack/webpack-dev-server
 - Pre-configured babel
-  - targets most recent chrome version
+  - targets most recent chrome version via babel-preset-env
   - supports react via babel-preset-react
-  - supports stage-0 proposals
+  - supports async/await and other accepted ECMAScript proposals
   - includes react-hot-loader plugin
 - Pre-configured hot-reloadable SCSS/SASS/CSS
   - uses style-loader in development for in-page `<style>`